Nabute/django-lisan/README.md

 ## License

-Django Lisan is licensed under the MIT License.
+Lisan is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.